 Visit our Hydrant Flushing FAQs for more information

 Sun Prairie Utilities will place, for a fee, a meter on a hydrant for temporary private use.
 Examples include filling an in-ground pool or new construction landscaping.
 The hose is not provided and cannot cross a city street.
 Requestors will be charged for the applicable set fee and any water usage through the meter.
 Current fees are listed on the Hydrant Meter Request Form.
 All hydrant meters must be set and removed by SPU employees and require appropriate backflow protection.
 To request a hydrant meter, fill out the Hydrant Meter Request Form and return it to the Sun Prairie Utilities business office at 125 West Main Street or email it to firstname.lastname@example.org.

 Our over 11,000 water meters are located inside almost every building in Sun Prairie, usually in the basement, to prevent freezing and damage.
-Most properties have an outside reader (OR) to allow an SPU meter reader to read the water meter every month without needing to access the inside meter or inconvenience our customers to gain entry.
+Some properties have an outside reader (OR) to allow an SPU meter reader to read the water meter every month without needing to access the inside meter or inconvenience our customers to gain entry.